sfanetti/ember-select-guru/README.md

 If you would like to have multiple options with remote data fetching, all you need to do is to return a Promise as in single selection mode.

 ### <a name="search"></a>Custom search
-By default, ember-select-guru will perform searching through objects available in `options` binding by default key `searchKey` set to `name`.
+By default, ember-select-guru will perform case-insensitive searching through objects available in `options` binding by default key `searchKey` set to `name`.
 If your objects should be searched using different key, you can easily set it to other one:
 ```
 {{ember-select-guru
   value=value